 But while the life of a nomad might seem carefree and spontaneous, there are still heaps of factors to consider before travelling to a new location.
 Will there be plenty of access to free Wi-Fi?
 Is the cost of living low?
 Will you be able to find a convenient workspace?
 You’ve still got to work and make ends meet – so as well as checking out a city’s culture and attractions, make sure that you’re able to work productively there.

-There are loads of cities in the UK that are ideal for digital nomads – places like Liverpool, Glasgow, Newcastle and Edinburgh are all oozing with culture, history and beautiful sites, plus they have cool co-working spaces, trendy cafés and guaranteed Wi-Fi spots.
+There are loads of cities in the UK that are ideal for digital nomads – places like Glasgow and Edinburgh are all oozing with culture, history and beautiful sites, plus they have cool co-working spaces, trendy cafés and guaranteed Wi-Fi spots.
 By staying outside of London, you’ll be able to keep costs low without missing out on the UK’s thriving urban scene.

 Digital Nomad Guide to Glasgow